-Students must also complete 18 credits of liberal arts electives.
+Students must also complete 8 credits of liberal arts electives.
 Full-time students must enroll in LS 432, Colloquium, each semester; and all library science specialization courses must be completed prior to student teaching.

-Elementary and secondary education majors may elect a dual major in library science.
-The B.S.Ed. in Library Science/Elementary Education requires a total of 145 credits.
+Elementary and Secondary education majors may elect to pursue a double major in library science.
+The B.S.Ed. in Library Science/Elementary Education requires a total of 138 credits.
 The number of credits required for a dual secondary education/library science major varies depending on the secondary certification specialization.
-In addition to the requirements for their elementary education or secondary education major, students complete 33 credits of library science specialization courses, plus 13 credits of student teaching.
+In addition to the requirements for their elementary education or secondary education major, students complete 30 credits of library science specialization courses, plus 13 credits of student teaching.